 For the CPU waterblock, I originally went with the XSPC Raystorm Neo AM4 Black Chrome.
 However, I switched to the Bitspower Crosshair Hero VII Mono Block, which also cools the VRM.
 This block has a flow indicator (though it doesn't include a sensor to monitor the flow indicator's speed).
 It also comes with RGB lighting (which is set to white in keeping with the theme.)
 I had to remove the VRM heatsinks and apply new thermal tape.

 I agonized for quite a while over the brand of fittings to get.
 I finally settled on the Bitspower brand based on reviews (of them not leaking) and the fact they have a bazillion different fittings (even in white).
 I wasn't sure what corner I might back myself into when running the tubing, but I was pretty sure that Bitspower would have a fitting that would let me buy my way out of it.
 I didn't expect my first attempt at guessing what fittings I would need to be perfect.
 It wasn't.
-In fact, it took me three orders to get everything right.
-The last order was just mostly extenders of various sizes to get the tubing to line up nicely.
+It took me three orders to get everything right.
+The last order was mostly extenders of various sizes to get the tubing to line up nicely.

 I've had more headsets than I care to recall.
 My current one is the Kingston HyperX Cloud Gaming Headset (KHX-H3CLW) - the white and black ones.
 They weren't super cheap at $70 (on sale) from Amazon, but they sound better than headsets for which I paid more.
 They are comfortable for hours, too.
 That's what the "cloud" part is.
 It's like putting a comfy cloud over my ears.
 At least, they stay on my head without putting it into a vise.
-The mic is detachable, and I leave it off when I don't need it.
-The mic is really the only part of these I'm less than thrilled with.
+The mic is detachable; I leave it off when I don't need it.
+The mic is the only part of these I'm less than thrilled with.
 To others, it sounds "OK," but not great.
 I've started using a separate microphone instead.
 These headphones come with every connection option I've ever seen.
 I can connect these to every device in my house (and my phone in my pocket) using one of the included adapters.
 They even have an airplane adapter (and come with a carrying pouch).
 I still recommend these.

-I'm currently using two monitors mounted on a dual-screen monitor support arm.
+I'm currently using two monitors mounted on a dual-screen support arm.
 One is the monitor I've had for quite a while now - the Dell U2713HM 27" Widescreen IPS Monitor that I bought from B&H Photo Video for $518 in December 2014.
-It is 2560 x 1440 pixel, but only has a 60 Hz refresh rate, which constrained even the GTX 1080 I had in my previous system.
+It is 2560 x 1440 pixels but only has a 60 Hz refresh rate, which constrained even the GTX 1080 I had in my previous system.
 That's now my secondary monitor.

 Radiators, radiate - OK.
-This should be obvious, but until I had the system up and running in my office (10 1/2 ft x 13 ft) for a while, I didn't realize just how much heat this radiator would pump into the room.
+This should be obvious, but until I had the system up and running in my office (10 1/2 ft x 13 ft) for a while, I didn't realize how much heat this radiator would pump into the room.
 The components stay at or below the mid 50°C range even after hours of gameplay, but my office temps rise about 1°C per hour.
-Eventually, the room reaches saturation and both the system and the room would start rising in temperature.
-My takeaway from this is if your water-cooled system is going into a small room, make sure you have a good way to cool the room.
+Eventually, the room reaches saturation, and both the system and the room would start rising in temperature.
+My takeaway from this is if your water-cooled system is going into a small room, ensure you have a good way to cool the room.

 This is a work in progress!
-Come back later and it may even be complete.
+Come back later, and it may even be complete.